Fecal microbiota transplantation in dogs and cats – Sustainable intestinal health in dogs and cats

 5. Prophylactic use in high-risk patients:

-6. Complement to established treatments:
+6. Supplement to established treatments:

 7. Research and future areas of application: